 Here's how it works.
 The bidding starts normally.
-South opens $1 \clubsuit$ and North responds $1 \spadesuit$ .
+South opens $1 \clubsuit$ and North responds $1 \spadesuit$.
 South has a minimum opening hand without support for spades.
 He rebids 1NT.
 This is where the checkback takes off.
 It's purpose is to find a proper place to play; either in spades, hearts, notrump or one of the minors.
 It's similar to New Minor Forcing but separates the searches between invitational and game-forcing hands.
-If North had 11 or 12 points, he would rebid $2 \clubsuit$ - invitational.
-If he has 13 or more points, he uses the game forcing minor $-2 \spadesuit$ .
+If North had 11 or 12 points, he would rebid $2 \spadesuit$ - invitational.
+Since he has about 18 total points, he uses the game forcing minor $-2 \spadesuit$.

-After responder's 2♦ game forcing rebid, both partners can take their time to find the best place to play and the proper level.
+Now both partners can take their time to find the best place to play and the proper level.
 South's first priority is to rebid partner's major if he holds three of them.
 His second priority is to bid the other major with four.
 (Some partnerships reverse these two priorities.)